I mentioned I've been reading Before Philosophy by Henri and Henriette Frankfort, et al.

 When I read that last bit, I thought oh wow.
 They just described how I feel about the world.

-People keep telling me I'm logical — to the point that I'm sick of it, because usually it feels they're saying I'm all mind, no heart, no skin.
+People keep telling me I'm logical, to the point that I'm sick of this, because usually it feels they're saying I'm all mind, no heart, no skin.
 I admit, I love to argue: that's something I as a small kid deliberately set out to learn how to do.
-But all my life, as long as I can remember, I've seen the world first and last in this personal way.
+But all my life, as long as I can remember, I've seen the world first and last in this personal (arational) way.
 I've assumed a Thou, never an It.
 I've analyzed a lot and had fun analyzing, but my most important thoughts — the ones most valuable to me — have happened in images, in leaps, clothed in feeling.

 This first chapter was, by itself, enough to put the Frankforts' book on my favorites list.
 It's an amazing thing to find out that someone understands you.
 That there's a name for you.
 It makes you feel that you exist.